-- NEW: The survivors are found far from the initial search area
+- The survivors are found far from the initial search area

-- NEW: Three ships are on the scene and more are expected to join the search
+- Three ships are on the scene and more are expected to join the search

 - Australian, Indonesian and private vessels are looking for survivors

 - Ships carrying people seeking asylum in Australia regularly get into trouble in the area

 Six people were rescued in the waters off Indonesia early Thursday as authorities search for survivors of a boat that reportedly had engine trouble a day earlier, Australian officials said.